ravel-net/ravel-net.github.io/walkthrough.md

     ravel> m h4 ping h3

-Now try adding a flow that is not in the approved flow or host whitelist, by attempting to creat a connection from an external host:
+Now, try adding a flow that is not in the approved flow or host whitelist, by proposing a flow with an external host as the source:

     ravel> rt addflow h1 h2 1

 Observe a new row is inserted into the firewall violation table.
 Next, commit the change:

     ravel> orch run

-Observe that the firewall application repairs the violation by removing the proposed flow from the reachability table (`rm`).
+Observe that the firewall application repairs the violation by removing the proposed flow from the reachability table `rm`.